top of page

 Scar Massage Therapy - Promoting Healing, Flexibility & Confidence

 Scars are a natural part of the body’s healing process, but they can sometimes become tight, raised, painful, or emotionally distressing.
+They can also affect posture, range of motion and lymphatic flow.
+Even though they may appear visibly as healed, the fascia underneath will still need support.
 Scar massage is a gentle, hands-on technique that helps improve the appearance, flexibility, and function of scar tissue and the surrounding fascia.

 What Is Scar Massage?